 Since it was built in 1955, the Hankamer-Fleming Chapel has signified new beginnings for children through salvation and baptism.
 The chapel is an enduring landmark amidst the growing Round Rock population.
-It has served as an outreach tool for the community, comforted thousands of children who have lived at the ministry, and watched hundreds of newlyweds begin their lives together.
+It has served as an outreach tool for the community, comforted thousands of children who have lived at Texas Baptist Children's Home, and watched hundreds of newlyweds begin their lives together in marriage.

 The structure was patterned after a church in North Carolina, down to its unique chandeliers.
 Stained glass was hand-selected to send a specific message of hope and comfort to kids in care.
 Five stained-glass windows on the east side of the chapel depict a different child in the Bible who was raised by someone other than his parents, including Daniel, Moses, Joseph, Samuel and David.
 The five west windows represent important milestones in Jesus’ life.
 A large back window shows Jesus welcoming the little children into his open arms.
 Each window is a reminder that God loves children and welcomes anyone with pain and suffering.